pasrom/FHV-Latex/README.md

 The bibliography uses Biber to build and is adapted to FHV guidelines.

-I also recommed to use
+I also recommend to use
 [TeX Live](https://www.tug.org/texlive/) Latex distribution.